 To ensure an acceptable fit, be sure to provide accurate measurements on the ECW form you submit with your travel/deployment forms.
 It is important that you try on and test all ECW clothing at your fitting session.
 Any sizing errors will be corrected at that time.
-The type and amount of clothing you receive depends on where you work and what your job entails.
+The type and amount of clothing you receive depends on where you work.
 If you are new to the program you must take all the clothing issued to you.
+Participants who have recently deployed through USAP may substitute some or all of the USAP-supplied ECW gear with their own clothing.
 There will be no additional clothing issued once you are in Antarctica according to USAP ECW policy.